Welcome to Kosse, Texas!

 Today, the Luminant Kosse Mine, agriculture, ranching, and locally owned businesses provide the majority of occupations for our residents.
 Some of our families have lived in Kosse for generations while others have just recently come to enjoy the quiet pace of life.
 Parks and recreation areas including nearby Fort Parker and Lake Limestone and hunting and fishing make our area popular with Texans.

 It’s the people that make Kosse “A Little Town With a Big Heart”.
-Through the Kosse Chamber of Commerce, our churches, organizations, and the caring friendship of neighbors, Kosse offers the personal relationships and small town values with a vision for the future that many seek.
+Through the Kosse Chamber of Commerce/Kosse Community Center, our churches, organizations, and the caring friendship of neighbors, Kosse offers the personal relationships and small town values with a vision for the future that many seek.
 We invite you to visit us in-person soon to discover for yourself.